 The section next to Edgewater is the Mosquito Lagoon, running from the inlet to a spot just north of Cape Canaveral.

 With mangroves, tidal flats, and marshes to explore, the lagoon deserves as much time as you can afford.
 Locally you can rent a kayak, take an ecotour, or hike in the parks and preserves along the banks.

 Incredibly, some 2,200 animal species reside in the lagoon.
 I’ve seen plenty of bottlenose dolphins, as well as manatees in the winter months, and a multitude of birds.

 2. Ponce de Leon Inlet Lighthouse and Museum

-This striking, red lighthouse is the tallest lighthouse in Florida, rising to 53 meters.
-There has been a lighthouse here since at least 1835, but the current tower dates to the late 19th century.
+This striking red tower rises to 175 feet, and once employed a team of three keepers.
+There has been a lighthouse here since at least 1835, but the current tower dates to 1887.